 The ideal would be to avoid blue light 1 hour before bed, but if you must use electronics, try blue light blocking glasses and the night light setting on your devices.
 I know there have been nights where I don’t shut down my phone in time (scrolling Instagram a bit too long) and it takes me a lot longer to fall asleep!

 There are quite a few hormonal changes that take place, for men and women, in the 40s, 50s and 60s.
 If you’ve already ruled out diet, lifestyle factors and stress, your sleep problems could be linked to hormones other than ones that regulate blood sugar and stress.

 Some hormones that may be affected during this time:

 Though low levels of these hormones affects sleep, it’s not as simple as your hormones drop, so your sleep suffers.
 There are other symptoms of menopause, like hot flashes, for example, that are linked to a surge of adrenaline, which can also be part of the problem.
 In order to get the full picture, you can actually test your hormones at home.
-Click here to view the hormone testing we offer at HEAL.
+Click here to book a complimentary 15 minute info session and learn about the hormone testing and coaching we offer at HEAL.